 Lawyer for Sex Offenses in Maryland

 There is no such thing as a minor sex crime in Maryland.
-The majority of sex offenses are subject to sex offender registration — a Draconian consequence that will follow you around for the rest of your life.
-Even a less serious charge such as prostitution can cause consequences ranging from profound embarrassment to divorce.
+The majority of sex offenses are subject to sex offender registration — a consequence that will follow you around for the rest of your life.
+Even a less serious charge such as prostitution can cause consequences ranging from profound embarrassment to losing your job.

 Sex offenses cover a surprisingly broad range of criminal charges.
 If you are accused of a sex crime, do not talk to police, no matter how friendly they may seem.
 Often, people convict themselves under manipulation by police and court officials.
 Law enforcement officials will attempt to get you into the police station, isolate you, scare you and get you either to confess or to provide incriminating information.

 If you have been accused of a sexually motivated crime, do not talk to a detective or anyone else about the allegation.
 Instead, you should immediately seek out the services of an experienced criminal defense attorney at James E. Crawford, Jr. & Associates.
 We can represent you at every stage of the process.
 We can help you assert your Fifth Amendment rights to remain silent and your Sixth Amendment rights to have an attorney represent you at every stage of the investigation.